 Boats equipped with two batteries have a battery select switch to indicate which battery will be used.
 The switch is labeled "1", "2", "1+2" and "off".
-In normal use, alternate between the battery "1" and battery "2" positions.
+In normal use, place the switch in the battery "1" position.
 The battery that is selected will provide power to the engine and accessories.
 In an emergency situation when neither battery will start the engine, the select switch allows you to combine the power of both batteries by selecting "1+2".
-However, once the engine is started, you should return the switch to the "1" or "2" position.
+However, once the engine is started, you should return the switch to the "1" position.